An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • Teachers and staff will not give candy or other sweets to students at school without Division Head approval.

-• Class or school-wide celebrations are appropriate occasions for food.
+• Grade-level or school-wide celebrations are appropriate occasions for food.
 The School asks that the quantity of sweets brought be modest, that portion size be small (e.g., mini muffins), that non-sweet alternatives (e.g., vegetables, cheese) also be brought, and that fewer parents bring food.
 FLIK may be available to assist (at a cost) with grade-wide celebrations where food is served.

 • Early Elementary Division students should bring their snack in a container with the student’s name clearly visible on the outside.